Program Presentation

 Program Structure

 a.
-The equivalence in credits may vary according to the University that issues the Diploma.
-One (1) ECTS credit (European Credit Transfer System) corresponds to 10 + 15 hours.
-The relationship between credits and hours may vary for those students in the Program who are enrolled in a University not belonging to the European Higher Education Area (EHEA).
+The equivalence in credits may vary depending on the university where the student is enrolled.
+One (1) ECTS (European Credit Transfer System) credit is equivalent to 10 + 15 hours.
+If the student is enrolled in the Program at a university outside the European Higher Education Area (EHEA), the credit-hour relationship may vary.

 Objectives